TamilselvanV1994/SQL-Mysql/README.md

 # SQL-Mysql
-This is the repository for sql learning nots and projects
+This is the repository for SQL learning notes and projects